-The internet has disrupted – and continues to transform – the way advertising is thought of and practiced.
-Understanding the opportunities that the evolving digital media landscapes offers for novel forms of promotional communication is at the core of this introductory-level subject.
-It explores the evolution of digital advertising and provides you with an overview of the most relevant current tools and practices, ranging from search engine marketing and dynamic display ads to latest developments in the use of biometrics, big data and AI as key features of innovative, experiential forms of advertising.
-You will learn how to evaluate these digital tools both from the perspective of digital campaign planning as well as in relation to a number of important ethical and societal questions they raise.
+The internet has disrupted - and continues to transform - the way advertising is thought of and practised.
+Understanding the opportunities that the evolving digital media landscape offers for novel forms of promotional communication is at the core of this introductory-level subject.
+It explores the evolution of digital advertising and provides you with an overview of the most relevant current tools and practices, ranging from search engine marketing and dynamic display ads to the latest developments in the use of biometrics, big data and AI as key features of innovative, experiential forms of advertising.
+You will learn how to evaluate these digital tools from the perspective of digital campaign planning and consider important ethical and societal questions that they raise.
 You will then apply your knowledge practically in the context of developing a digital advertising strategy.

 |Academic unit:||Faculty of Society & Design|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 Assurance of Learning means that universities take responsibility for creating, monitoring and updating curriculum, teaching and assessment so that students graduate with the knowledge, skills and attributes they need for employability and/or further study.

 At Bond University, we carefully develop subject and program outcomes to ensure that student learning in each subject contributes to the whole student experience.
 Students are encouraged to carefully read and consider subject and program outcomes as combined elements.